-The accompanying consolidated financial statements include the assets, liabilities, net assets and financial activities of Girls Inc., 510 16th Street, Simpson Center MT and 510 16th Street IF.
-All material intercompany transactions and balances have been eliminated in consolidation.
+The accompanying consolidated financial statements include the assets, liabilities, net assets and financial activities of Girls Inc., 510 16th Street and Simpson Center MT.
+On July 1, 2019, Girls Inc. consolidated 510 16th Street and Simpson Center MT.
+As of June 30, 2020, 510 16th Street and Simpson Center MT have been dissolved.
+As of June 30, 2020, no consolidation is required as a result of the dissolutions.